Connector Connection Issues

 This page summarized 'know' solution for connector connection troubleshooting

-Modifying your hosts file enables you to override the domain name system (DNS) for a domain on a specific machine.
+Modifying your hosts file enables you to add a fallback to the domain name system (DNS) for a domain on a specific machine.

-Modifying your hosts file causes your local machine to look directly at the Internet Protocol (IP) address that you specify.
+Modifying your hosts file causes your local machine to fall back to the Internet Protocol (IP) address that you specify.

 Modifying the hosts file involves adding an entries to it.
 The entry contains the IP address to which you want the DNS to resolve and a version of the Internet address.